Joint Modeling of Biomarker Cascades Along An Unobserved Disease Progression with Differentiate Covariate Effects: An Application in Alzheimer's Disease: Analyses on biomarker cascading model using the BIOCARD and ADNI data

 We observe from analysis results, especially the biomarker progression curves as shown in Figure \ref{fig:data-analysis-result1}, that the BIOCARD and ADNI data exhibit similar patterns: biomarkers from the CSF domain are the first to deteriorate, followed by those from the MRI domain and then the cognitive domain.
-Specially, within the CSF domain, A$\beta$ is consistently shown to progress first.
-Ordering of biomarkers within the MRI and cognitive domains respectively are less clear due to wide confidence intervals.
-Meanwhile, it is interesting to observe that biomarker progression curves have crossovers, which implies that the biomarker cascade ordering could be different depending on the location of biomarker abnormality (y-axis).
-Also of note, the disease scales in BIOCARD and ADNI data, as reflected by the x-axes in Figures \ref{fig:data-analysis-result1}.A1 and \ref{fig:data-analysis-result1}.B1, are different because both biomarkers and covariates (standardized to have mean zero and standard deviation one if continuous) are on different scales.
+In particular, within the CSF domain, A$\beta$ is consistently shown to progress first.
+The ordering of biomarkers within the MRI and cognitive domains are less conclusive due to wide confidence intervals.
+Meanwhile, we observe that the biomarker progression curves cross at some levels, which implies that the biomarker cascade ordering could be different depending on the level of biomarker abnormality (y-axis).
+Of note, the disease scales in BIOCARD and ADNI data, as reflected by the x-axes in Figures \ref{fig:data-analysis-result1}.A1 and \ref{fig:data-analysis-result1}.B1, are different because both biomarkers and covariates (standardized to have mean zero and standard deviation one if continuous) are on different scales.